Definition of superannuation

 How superannuation works

-If you are over age 18 (or under 18 and working more than 30 hours per week) your employer is required by law to pay 11% of your ordinary time earnings (OTE) into your super fund – this is called a Superannuation Guarantee (SG) contribution.
+If you are age 18 and over (or under 18 and working more than 30 hours per week) your employer is required by law to pay 11.5% of your ordinary time earnings (OTE) into your super fund – this is called a Superannuation Guarantee (SG) contribution.
+The SG rate is scheduled to increase to 12% on 1 July 2025.

 Some employers may also make extra contributions to your super so check with your payroll office to see if this applies to you.